kevin-fang/kevin-fang/README.md

 - 📝 I've also worked a lot at **Curoverse, helping us better understand the human genome.**

-- 👨‍💻 All of my projects are available at: [https://kevinzfang.com](https://kevinzfang.com)

 - 📫 How to reach me: **kevinzfang [at] gmail [dot] com**

 - 📄 Learn about my experiences: [https://kevinzfang.com/resume.pdf](https://kevinzfang.com/resume.pdf)